 Learn about the disease.
 There are lots of myths and wrong ideas about diabetes.
 For example, it’s not true that a major sweet tooth can lead to the condition, or that it’s unsafe for people who have it to exercise.

 Learn how diabetes works, how to prevent emergencies or complications, and other information so you can be useful.
+You’ll also want to learn the symptoms of low blood sugar (hypoglycemia) and high blood sugar (hyperglycemia), and what to do about them.
 Maybe ask your loved one if you can tag along to a doctor’s appointment.

 Know when to step back.
 Remember that the person who has diabetes is responsible for managing it, not you.
 Don’t second-guess the care plan or try to police meals or snacks.
 Living with diabetes is hard work, and encouragement and support are better than unwanted advice or, worse, scolding.